grantcarthew/start-prototype/docs/cli/start.md

 **--asset-download[=bool]**
 : Enable or disable downloading assets from the GitHub catalog on-demand.
 Defaults to `true`.
 Use `--asset-download=false` to prevent network requests for missing assets.

+**--local**
+: When downloading assets from the catalog (roles, agents, contexts), add them to local config (`./.start/`) instead of global config (`~/.config/start/`).
+Only applies when an asset is downloaded; has no effect if asset already exists in config or cache.

 **--help**, **-h**
 : Show help text.